MicrosoftDocs/Viva/workplace-analytics-insights/assign-licenses.md

    **For one user**:
    1. In **Active users**, select the user from the list.
    2. Select **Licenses and Apps**.
-   3. Select the check box for **Microsoft Workplace Analytics Insights**.
+   3. Select the check box for **Workplace Analytics Insights** (synonymous with Microsoft 365 Insights).
    4. Select **Save changes**, as shown in the following graphic.

    ![Assign one user a license](./images/assign-one-license.png)